-- RS3L latches operate at 47-68 AT from the South Pole and are rated at 400V DC, 3A, 100W.
+- RS3L latches close when detecting 47-68 AT from the South Pole and are rated at 400V DC, 3A, 100W.
 They require an equivalent size North Pole field to release.

 - RSDT switches operate at 15-25 AT and are rated at 175V AC or DC, 250mA, 5W.
 RSDT switches are available as Normally Closed, Normally Open, or Dual throw.

 Other sensitivities of Reed Switches can be custom ordered, contact our applications engineers to discuss options for the Reed Switch that will best fit your specific requirements.